subvisual/subvisual.com/src/posts/2023-03-09-7-steps-to-a-better-company-culture/index.md

 And we also have 20% of our time dedicated to Investment Time - a time to invest in ourselves, our company, and our communities.
 By "ourselves," we mean doing something that interests us and will impact our role in the company, like learning a new programming language or reading a book about a topic we want to learn.
 By "investing in our company," we mean creating new processes and ways of becoming better at what we do since improving something will also mean going through a learning journey.
 And, finally, "investing in our communities" like organizing conferences and meetups (as we've been doing with Braga.Blockchain, RubyConf, and MirrorConf, among others), contributing to an open-source project, or working on a pro-bono project.
 All these activities will not only create an impact on the community but also will contribute to personal growth.

 Keep in mind that's what works for us, and it's not necessarily what's suitable for you or your company.
-They are just two ideas.
-There are many ways to create a safe learning environment; the best one is specific to your team.
+They are just two ideas. **There are many ways to create a safe learning environment**; the best one is specific to your team.

-Be curious, listen to your team with an open mindset and without judgment, and create this continuous learning environment together.
+**Be curious, listen to your team with an open mindset and without judgment, and create this continuous learning environment together.**

 ## 4. Frequent Feedback & Radical Candor